-These changes apply from ppc 1 January 2018.
-For more information read Changes to casual and part-time entitlements in some awards.
-You can also read the FWC's orders on their website.
+For information read Changes to casual and part-time entitlements in some awards.
+You can also read the Fair Work Commission's orders on their website.

 Ordinary hours are an employee's normal and regular hours of work, which do not attract overtime rates.

 Awards, enterprise agreements and other registered agreements set out any:

 - maximum ordinary hours in a day, week, fortnight or month

 - times of the day ordinary hours can be worked (eg. between 7am - 7pm).

 The ordinary hours can be different for full-time, part-time and casual employees.

 The time of the day ordinary hours are worked is called the spread of hours (eg. between 7am - 7pm).
 Time worked outside the spread of ordinary hours can attract overtime rates.

 Find more information about maximum and minimum hours of work and the spread of hours in your award by selecting from the list below.

 Based on what you've told us, it looks like you're covered by the Horticulture Award 2010 [MA000028].